osrf/gazebo_tutorials/hydrodynamics/tutorial.md

 gravity on the fluid.
 To find this force, we must know the mass of the displaced fluid, which we can derive from its volume and density.
 The volume of the displaced fluid is equal to the volume of the object that displaced the fluid.
-The density is a property of the fluid (for example, water has a density of 999 kg/m^3).
+The density is a known property of the fluid (for example, water has a fluid of approximately 999 kg/m^3).
 Thus:

 ~~~